Welcome to the Chair of International Economic Policy!

 Content Today, quantitative analysis is the primary tool of economists.
 The course will introduce you to the statistical software – Stata – widely used in empirical research.
 Participants will master data collection, building datasets, data diagnostics, regression analysis, and production of tabulated and graphical output.
 The course's ultimate goal is to provide the students with the knowledge and programming skills sufficient to undertake empirical research on their own (e.g., for writing their master thesis).
 The lecture part will introduce primary commands with practical examples.
 The tutorial part will focus on the coding exercises employing datasets from the existing empirical papers on the political economy and development economics.
 Both parts of the course require diligent attendance and will be followed by the exam.

 Requirements The course is restricted to 16 participants.
 The main requirement is a good knowledge of econometrics.
 If you are interested in participating, please send an e-mail to nikita.zakharov@vwl.uni-freiburg.de.
 Please attach your transcript or records so that we can see which econometrics courses you have taken so far.
-The deadline for application is Friday, October 13, a later enrolment is possible as long as places are available.
+The deadline for application is October 1.
+Later enrolment is possible as long as places are available.
 You do not need a STATA-license to participate as you will have access to STATA through the university.

 Time and Location: